 and change those lines to match the English version.

-Then update the EN-Revision number in the header comment.
+Then update the EN-Revision commit hash in the header comment.
 You can also add your credits using the CREDITS tag.
 Your file header might look like this initially:

-and after changes it should looke like this:
+and after changes it should look like this:

-The new EN-Revision number came from the diff shown above.
+The new EN-Revision commit hash came from the doc tools page.
 If you want to add

 yourself to a CREDITS tag that already exists, separate